Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Template --> Replay["Bulk Replay executor"]

-Guard --> QA["shorter repeated dev QA"]
+Replay --> QA["shorter repeated dev QA"]

 Replay --> Ops["single-API ops correction<br/>beyond Admin UI"]